-Question Answer Marks Available

-Section 1: Personal details correctly spelt and 1 mark

-Personal details with no omissions.

-Section 2: 3 details required 6 marks

-Customer Satisfaction 2 marks per detail given

-For each detail clearly expressed and

-gives a reason for choice

-with correct spelling and grammar,

-using punctuation correctly - 2 marks

-Details given and gives a reason for

-choice but with some errors in

-spelling and punctuation and

-grammar - 1 mark

-Details not communicated accurately

-enough to be understood or gives

-irrelevant information - 0 marks

-Section 3: 3 details required 6 marks

-How can we improve?
-2 marks per detail given

-Details clearly expressed and gives a

-reason for choice with correct

-spelling and grammar, using

-punctuation correctly - 2 marks

-Details given and gives a reason for

-choice but with errors in

-spelling and punctuation and

-grammar - 1 mark

-Details not communicated accurately

-enough to be understood or gives

-irrelevant information - 0 marks

-Section 4: All details completed accurately.
-1 mark

-Signature and date
+Question Answer Marks Available Section 1 Personal details correctly spelt and with no omissions.
+1 mark Personal details Section 2 At least 3 details required 6 marks Satisfaction with course For each detail clearly expressed with correct spelling and grammar, using punctuation correctly - 2 marks Detail given but with some errors in spelling, punctuation and grammar - 1 mark Detail not communicated accurately enough to be understood or irrelevant information - 0 marks Section 3 At least 3 details required 6 marks Improvements to the course For each detail clearly expressed with correct spelling and grammar, using punctuation correctly - 2 marks Detail given but with some errors in spelling, punctuation and grammar - 1 mark Detail not communicated accurately enough to be understood or irrelevant information - 0 marks Section 4 Details correctly spelt with no omissions.
+1 mark Course details